OPS-E2E-PPE/VBA-Docs/api/Word.WdScrollbarType.md

 ---
-title: WdScrollbarType enumeration (Word) ms.prod: word
+title: WdScrollbarType enumeration (Word)
 api_name:
 - Word.WdScrollbarType
 ms.assetid: fb01b0a3-ee28-f54d-e01a-86905904134c
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # WdScrollbarType enumeration (Word)

-Specifies when scroll bars are available for the specified frame when viewing its frames page in a Web browser.
+Specifies when scroll bars are available for the specified frame when viewing its frames page in a web browser.